 - Providing participants with objective feedback and guiding them through the creation of an Individual Development Plan (IDP).
 The feedback and IDP contain actionable next steps that allow participants to take ownership of the development process.

 It’s time for organizations to focus on effective self-awareness development methods.
 It can make all the difference between individual or organizational success and failure.
-To experience how CapsimInbox assesses and develops self-awareness and soft skills, access a complimentary 10-minute demo.
+If you would like to learn more about CapsimInbox and its ability to nurture soft skills development, click here.
+You can also fill out the form below to request a demo.